status-im/bigbrother-specs/data_sync/mvds.md

 The record of the type `Type` is retransmitted every time `Send Epoch` is smaller than or equal to the current epoch.

 `Send Epoch` and `Send Count` are increased every time a record is retransmitted.
-Although no function is defined on how to increase `Send Epoch`, it should be exponentially increased until reaching an upper bound where it then goes back to a lower epoch in order to prevent a records `Send Epoch`'s from becoming too large.
+Although no function is defined on how to increase `Send Epoch`, it should be exponentially increased until reaching an upper bound where it then goes back to a lower epoch in order to prevent a record's `Send Epoch`'s from becoming too large.

 > ***NOTE:** We do not retransmission `ACK`s as we do not know when they have arrived, therefore we simply resend them every time we receive a `MESSAGE`.*